 - determining opening and closing dates of the Corporation swimming season

 - hiring and terminating services of any persons employed by the Corporation

 - constituting and appointing committees, and defining powers and duties of same

-- authorizing and incurring of obligations, and the payment of such obligations, provided that no capital improvements may be authorized to exceed six thousand dollars ($6,000) in one (1) year, without prior authorization of an annual or special meeting of the members, except the initial capital expenditures for a swimming pool and facilities
+- authorizing and incurring of obligations, and the payment of such obligations, provided that no capital improvements may be authorized to exceed thirty-five thousand dollars ($35,000) in one (1) year, without prior authorization of an annual or special meeting of the members, except the initial capital expenditures for a swimming pool and facilities

 - determining reasonable rates of depreciation, and adopting reasonable plans for the replacement of depreciable assets

 - purchasing necessary supplies, material, equipment, services, etc., for the maintenance and operation of the facilities

 - designating the bank or banks in which funds of the Corporation are deposited, and the manner in which checks, drafts, and other instruments for payment of funds shall be execute